The Java ME

 This article is the first in a series on MIDP application programming.
 It introduces you to the MIDlet test environment and the MIDP APIs with a very simple MIDlet example.

-The MIDP download includes an examples
+The MIDP download includes an examples directory that contains a

 only thing it does is display text in the display area of a mobile phone or two-way